 A therapeutic program and school designed to help girls identify problem behaviors and motivations and build inner strength to overcome such challenges.

-Kansas City Girls Academy is a program for troubled girls.
-It is designed to help students identify problem behaviors and build inner strength to overcome challenges.
-Effective communication skills are developed and positive coping strategies learned.
+Kansas City Girls Academy is a program for girls struggling in life.
+It is designed to help girls identify problem behaviors and build inner strength to overcome challenges.
+Effective communication skills are developed, and positive coping strategies are learned.
 Kansas City Girls Academy uses a multi-therapeutic model.
-Discipleship curriculum and ongoing pastoral counseling relative to the curriculum content are utilized to assist the students in discovering their incorrect assumptions and replacing them with new concepts of understanding.

-Group Therapy – This consists of a multiple small group sessions weekly, led by our counselors and staff.
-These groups include substance abuse, problem solving, positive peer culture, emotional management, safe dates, and specialty groups designed for specific treatment needs.
+Group Therapy – This consists of multiple small group sessions weekly, led by our counselors and staff.
+These groups include substance abuse, problem-solving, positive peer culture, emotional management, safe dates, and specialty groups designed for specific treatment needs.
 All group processes foster emotional growth in a safe and confidential setting.

 Individual Therapy – is provided to each student with a minimum of one session every other week.
 Sessions help students gain insights into their individual behaviors and establishes a trusting relationship with their counselor.
 In this setting, students process issues too sensitive for them to share with a group.

 Family Therapy – is provided via weekly teleconference.
 Parents contribute to treatment as an integral part of the program.
 Kansas City Girls Academy encourages families to visit during planned family weekends.
 Family and students meet with their primary counselor for therapy.
 Parents and children also participate in parent support groups, parent-teacher conferences, workshops, and graduation ceremonies.